 These archives include:

-BioMed Central is a participant in the LOCKSS (Lots of Copies Keep Stuff Safe) initiative.
-LOCKSS will enable any library to maintain their own archive of content from BioMed Central and other publishers, with minimal technical effort and using cheaply available hardware.
+BMC is a participant in the LOCKSS (Lots of Copies Keep Stuff Safe) initiative.
+LOCKSS will enable any library to maintain their own archive of content from BMC and other publishers, with minimal technical effort and using cheaply available hardware.

-To facilitate data mining research, the full-text XML of all BioMed Central open access research articles is available for ftp download as a ZIP archive.
+To facilitate data mining research, the full-text XML of all BMC open access research articles is available for ftp download as a ZIP archive.
 See our data mining research page for more details.

 MathJax uses the MathML or TeX stored within the XML of the article and uses modern CSS and web fonts instead of images so that equations scale with the surrounding text at all zoom levels.
 If MathML or TeX is available, MathJax will be used to render the math by default.

 Scaling the page when equations are delivered as graphics causes pixelation and the image becomes difficult to read.
 This image shows the normal and zoomed view of an equation displayed as a graphic.

 Scaling with MathJax enabled, however, allows for all math to scale at the same zoom rate as the text.
 The image below shows a MathJax rendered equation at standard and zoomed view (please note, this is actually a screenshot, and is therefore an image).

 The reader has the option to turn MathJax off or on using the toggle switch.